Table of Contents

 1. What is the biggest challenge that you face in the accounting profession today?

-There is no such solution that you can answer this question but you should be able to demonstrate knowledge of commitment to your profession in such a way you are familiar with the industry and its challenge.
+There is no such solution that you can answer this question but you should be able to demonstrate knowledge of commitment to your profession in such a way you are familiar with the industry and its challenges.
 And that you care about your job enough to possess an opinion.

 Example: In recent time there were some changes to the tax code are one of the big challenge for the industry since we have to go through all the new rules and regulations.
 And responding accordingly to new tax laws is familiar to the accounting industry.
 In this field another major issue is technology.
 It is available online accounting service can make the role of a seasoned professional seem less essential.
 This means as accountants, we have to offer clients something that a system cannot offer in knowledge-wise.